Howie Morenz: Legacy

 Morenz at the first NHL All-Star Game in 1934 in benefit of Ace Bailey.
 The second All-Star Game was held in his honour.

 The city of Montreal mourned the death of Morenz for months.
 To honour him, the Canadiens retired his jersey number, 7, on November 2, 1937, the first time the team honoured a player in that fashion.
 This was prior to a benefit all-star game held at the Forum to raise money for the Morenz family.
 A team composed of players from the Canadiens and Maroons was defeated 6–5 by a team of players from the other NHL teams.

 One of the most skilled players in the early NHL, Morenz led the Canadiens in both goals and points from 1926 until 1932, though he tied with Aurèle Joliat for points in 1926.
 At the time of his death, he had set an NHL record for most career points with 472.
 When the Hockey Hall of Fame was established in 1945, he was among the first group of nine inductees.
 A 1950 Canadian Press poll named Morenz the best ice hockey player of the first half of the 20th century.
 In 1998 he was ranked 15th on The Hockey News list of the 100 Greatest Hockey Players.
 When the NHL announced its 100 greatest players in conjunction with the league's centennial in 2017, Morenz was included on the list.

 Through his exciting play, Morenz encouraged the expansion of the NHL, helping bring professional hockey to the United States.
-Watching Morenz play during the 1924 Stanley Cup Finals between Montreal and Calgary, Morenz's first season in the NHL, Charles Adams, the owner of a chain of grocery stores, went back to Boston wanting a hockey team based in the city.
+Watching Morenz play during the 1924 Stanley Cup Final between Montreal and Calgary, Morenz's first season in the NHL, Charles Adams, the owner of a chain of grocery stores, went back to Boston wanting a hockey team based in the city.
 That summer, the NHL granted Adams a franchise for the following season, the Boston Bruins.
 Boxing promoter Tex Rickard, owner of Madison Square Garden, also saw Morenz play early in his career and agreed to add ice to his building for an NHL team known as the New York Americans.
 As part of the agreement, Morenz and the Canadiens played the first game against the Americans on December 15, 1925.

 Morenz's daughter Marlene married Bernie Geoffrion, who also played for the Canadiens and Rangers, and was later inducted into the Hockey Hall of Fame.
-When the Canadiens retired Geoffrion's number on the night of his death on March 11, 2006, the team recognized the link between the two men.
-As Geoffrion's banner was being raised to the rafters, Morenz's banner was lowered halfway to the ice.
-Once Geoffrion's banner reached Morenz' banner, the two were raised together.
+When the Canadiens retired Geoffrion's number 5 on the night of his death on March 11, 2006, the team recognized the link between the two men.
+As Geoffrion's banner was being raised to the rafters of the Bell Centre, the banner for Morenz's number 7 was lowered halfway to the ice.
+Once Geoffrion's banner reached Morenz's banner, the two were raised together.